miklevin/MikeLev.in/_posts/2024-11-20-flow-state-alternation.md

 NOT!

 Wow, these AI coding assistants are great.
-I was on that Microsoft Github Copilot bandwagon right out of the starting gate, and in NeoVim of all places, because that's where I journal.
+I can turn the Dunning-Kruger effect into actual ability.
+Imagine that!
+Just keep making genie wishes whenever you come up to the limit of your abilities.
+I tried doing that from the moment it was made available to the general public.
+For example, I was on that Microsoft Github Copilot bandwagon right out of the starting gate, and in NeoVim of all places, because that's where I journal.
 That's what I'm doing right now, and that didn't last long, no siree, I can tell you.
 It was like typing into maple syrup, such is my typing into the longtail outlier fringe edges of that normal distribution bell curve of... of...
 Perplexity?
 What are those words I'm looking for?

 **Perplexity**: You're describing the concept of "flow state" or being "in the zone," which was indeed a central theme in Pixar's movie "Soul"[1][3].
 This psychological state is characterized by complete absorption in a task, where time seems to slow down and self-consciousness fades away.